 Additional information regarding the general distribution requirement and the general education requirements can be found in the graduation requirements section of this catalog.

 The economics department participates in the Honors Program.
-Eligibility requirements, application procedures and specific project expectations for the economics department are available from either the department office or the Director of Academic Programs.
+Eligibility requirements, application procedures and specific project expectations for the department are available from either the department office or the Academic Programs and Advising Office.

 Topics courses offered in recent years have included: Introduction to the American Economy, Economics of Education, Health Economics, Quantitative Macroeconomic Analysis, and Deals.
 Information on topics courses to be offered may be obtained from the department office, and will be posted as part of the class schedule prior to registration.

 The logic behind the departmental numbering of courses is as follows: courses in the 100s have no prerequisite; courses in the 200s have ECON 119 as the sole prerequisite; courses in the 300s and 400s have prerequisites other than ECON 119 (and sometimes ECON 119 as well).
 The 300 level courses that are required for both a minor and major in economics are ECON 361 (Intermediate Microeconomic Analysis), Economics ECON 371 (Intermediate Macroeconomic Analysis) and ECON 381 (Introduction to Econometrics).
 Some or all of these courses are required for the 400 level courses.
 Some of the intermediate level electives (e.g., ECON 342, Economics of Poverty in the US) require ECON 119 and a 200-level course, but not all do.
 The category of 600s is reserved for independent projects, internships and preceptorships.